iAyon/100DaysOfMLCode/InternshipOpportunities.md

 - Data Scientist at GeoBram .
 Check it out at https://angel.co/geobram/jobs/226992-intern-software-engineer-data-scientist .

 - Data Science Intern at Outdoor Ninja .
 Check it out at https://angel.co/outdoorninja/jobs/283522-data-science-intern .

+- Machine Learning Research Fellowship at Tata Institute Of Fundamental Research .
+Check it out at http://www.tifr.res.in/~vsrp/vsrp2019/VSRP2019.htm .

+- Internship at Chennai Mathematical Institute .
+Check it out at https://www.cmi.ac.in//admissions/internships.php#csinternships .

+-